jgm/pandoc/doc/jats.md

         Furthermore, the [`corresp`][attr:corresp] attribute on
-        the author's [`<contrib>`] element is set to `yes` if this attribute is set to a truty.
+        the author's [`<contrib>`] element is set to `yes` if this attribute is set to a truthy.

 `affiliation`
 :   the list of organizations with which contributors are